 “That’s definitely the most controversial part of our job,” Lewis said.
 “A lot of people want us to leave the wildlife alone.
 They don’t realize the risk wildlife poses to jets.
 We don’t enjoy harassing birds, but we’ve got to do it to protect our jets and their crews.
 That’s our number one goal and we’ll continue to do everything in our power to keep the skies safe for birds and people.”

 ||SEYMOUR JOHNSON AIR FORCE BASE, NC, US

-This work, Continuing the battle for equality, by SSgt Aubrey White, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Grounding birds keeps aircraft airborne, by SrA Aaron Jenne, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.